Rayryu/Document_answering_app/README.md

 # Ask Your Document

-This tool enables users to interact with their documents, bringing a new level of accessibility and user-friendliness to information retrieval via semantic search using Langchain.
-The app allows you to upload a PDF document and ask questions related to the contents of the document.
-It uses OpenAI's _text-davinci-003_ Model and embeddings  to parse and understand the text of the document, enabling it to answer questions related to the content.
+Ask Your Document is an interactive document exploration tool, crafted to bring sophisticated document retrieval and analysis at your fingertips.
+This application lets users upload multiple PDF documents and ask queries regarding their content, all in a user-friendly manner.
+Powered by OpenAI's text-davinci-003 model, Hugging Face's instructor-xl model, and the Langchain library, the tool parses, understands, and answers questions related to your documents content.

 ## Prerequisites
 Please refer to the `requirements.txt` file for a full list of dependencies.